longndt/vue-course/lesson0-javascript-es6/theory/theory0.md

 By the end of this theory session, you will be able to:

-- Master modern JavaScript ES6+ features essential for Vue 3
+- Master modern JavaScript ES6+ features essential for Vue
 - Understand arrow functions, destructuring, and template literals
 - Apply async/await patterns for API integration
 - Use modules and imports effectively
-- Implement modern JavaScript patterns in Vue 3 applications
+- Implement modern JavaScript patterns in Vue applications

 ---

-### Why JavaScript ES6+ is Critical for Vue 3? 🎯
+### Why JavaScript ES6+ is Critical for Vue? 🎯

 **Foundation for Modern Vue Development:**

-- Vue 3 is built on modern JavaScript features
+- Vue is built on modern JavaScript features
 - Composition API heavily relies on ES6+ patterns
 - TypeScript integration requires solid JS fundamentals
 - Modern tooling (Vite, ESLint) expects ES6+ syntax